 - 1. Click the Video option to select it.
 It may already be selected, as this is the default if a webcam is detected. - 2.
-Set the options for your webcam: - set the video format for your webcam.
+Set the options for your webcam: - Set the video format for your webcam.
 The options available depend on the webcam you are using.
-Some webcams will not display resolutions or pixel depths that are too low.
+Some webcams will not display resolutions or pixel depths that are too low. - Solution set the camera settings, including brightness and contrast.
+The options available depend on the model of camera attached to your machine.